thedojoseries/kubernetes/README.md

 Enter Services.
 ```

-> If the definition of Services is still not clear, reach out to one of the organizers
+> If you still don't understand what Services are, reach out to one of the organizers.

 First, let's create Services for: